pkucpkam/student-hub-mobile-app/README.md

-#🧑‍🎓 Student Information Management App
+# 🧑‍🎓Student Information Management App

 ## Description
 This project demonstrates the use of **Google Firebase Firestore** to develop a **Realtime Student Information Management Application**.
 The app provides functionalities for managing users, student records, and certificates while supporting data import/export operations.
 It is designed with role-based access control to ensure secure and efficient management of student information.

 ---

-##🗝️ Key Features
+## 🗝️Key Features
 1. **User Account Management**:
    - User login and profile updates.
    - Role-based access control (Admin, Manager, Employee).